Alcaraz sets up Australian Open quarterfinal against Zverev. Four first-timers into women's last 8

-She'll next play Anna Kalinskaya, who beat No. 26 Jasmine Paolini 6-4, 6-2.
-In 13 previous majors, Kalinskaya had never got past the second round.

-Zheng received a surprise visit from 2014 Australian Open winner Li Na, China's first major winner, after the third round and took some advice: “Focus on the moment.
-Li Na said, ‘Just play, don’t think too much.
-Keep it simple.’”
+There's still three Grand Slam winners in the other half of the bracket.
+No. 2 Aryna Sabalenka, the defending champion, will take on 2021 French Open champion Barbora Krejcikova and U.S. Open winner Coco Gauff will play Marta Kostyuk in quarterfinals on Tuesday.

+The first of the men's quarterfinals — 10-time Australian Open champion Novak Djokovic vs. No. 12 Taylor Fritz and No. 4 Jannik Sinner vs. No. 5 Andrey Rublev — were set on Sunday, well before Alcaraz completed a Grand Slam set by reaching the last eight in Australia for the first time.

-Alcaraz, the 20-year-old Wimbledon champion, missed the season-opening major in 2023 because of injury.
-But he's more than making up for lost time.
+The 20-year-old Alcaraz missed the 2023 Australian Open because of injury, but is making up for lost time.

-The No. 2-seeded Alcaraz beat Miomir Kecmanovic 6-4, 6-4, 6-0 in less than two hours Monday to open the night session on Rod Laver Arena.
+He beat Miomir Kecmanovic 6-4, 6-4, 6-0 in less than two hours to open Monday's night session on Rod Laver Arena.

+“Every match I’m playing, I’m feeling better and better on a court I didn’t play so much,” Alcaraz, the only man to beat Djokovic in a major last year, said of his buildup here.
+“Hopefully the same as Wimbledon.
+Yeah, could be the same.”

-He has dropped just one set en route to the last eight.
-Zverev is there for the third time but is coming off some long five-set wins, including a four-hour, 7-5, 3-6, 6-3, 4-6, 7-6 (3) fourth-round victory over No. 19 Cameron Norrie.
+He has dropped just one set.
+Zverev is into the quarterfinals here for the third time but is coming off some long five-set wins, including a four-hour, 7-5, 3-6, 6-3, 4-6, 7-6 (3) fourth-round victory over No. 19 Cameron Norrie.

-It was the 32nd five-set match so far at Melbourne Park, a tournament record in the Open era.
+It was the 32nd five-set match so far at the tournament, an Open era record in Australia.

 Their match on Margaret Court Arena was prolonged after being delayed briefly when a protester threw anti-war pamphlets onto the back of the court in the third set.
 The protester was escorted out by security.

-Medvedev had two match points at 5-4 in the third set but Borges forced a fourth, only to fade as the Russian pulled away for victory.

-While the highly-ranked players continue to advance in the men’s draw, the seeded players keep toppling out on the women's side.
-And that has opened opportunities for Dayana Yastremska and Linda Noskova to advance to the quarterfinals of a Grand Slam for the first time.
+Some unexpected charges continue in the women's field, with opportunities opening up for the likes of Noskova, Yastremska and Kalinskaya to advance to the quarterfinals of a Grand Slam for the first time.

+Kalinskaya beat No. 26 Jasmine Paolini 6-4, 6-2 to end a streak of 13 majors that didn't go beyond the second round.

+The 19-year-old Noskova now is the youngest player to reach the Australian Open women’s quarterfinals since 2008.

-Azarenka served for the first set twice and had two set points at 6-5 but couldn’t convert them.
-Yastremska was down a break in the second but rallied to win six of the last seven games.
+Yastremska saved set points in the first against Azarenka and was down a break in the second but rallied to win six of the last seven games.

 “I think I need to take a thousand breaths because my heart I think is going to jump out of my body,” Yastremska said.
 "During the match, I was imagining how I lost already like 25 times.
 I was losing the tiebreak, second set I was losing, I always felt I was running behind the train.